FullStackForger/ifmd-fullstackforger/setting-up-local-development-environment-on-osx.md

 ## MongoDB

-To insall MondoDB folllow [Installing MongoDB with MacPorts on OS-X](Installing-MongoDB-with-MacPorts-on-OS-X.md)
+To insall MondoDB folllow [Installing MongoDB with MacPorts on OSX](installing-mongodb-with-macports-on-osx.md)

 ## NginX
+To install NginX follow [Installing NginX on OSX with configuration for NodeJS](installing-nginx-on-osx-with-configuration-for-nodejs.md).